-The Office of Institutional Diversity and Inclusion supports the development of innovative courses that explore issues of diversity, equity, and inclusion and that are rooted in culturally responsive pedagogy and equity-mindedness.
+The Office of Institutional Diversity and Inclusion supports the development of innovative courses that explore issues of diversity, equity, and inclusion, are community-engaged, and that are rooted in culturally responsive pedagogy and equity-mindedness.
 Definitions for diversity, equity, equity-mindedness, and inclusion can be found on the AACU “Making Excellence Inclusive” website.

 Interested faculty are encouraged to discuss their ideas with Dr. William Welburn, vice president for inclusive excellence, and to complete a new course proposal in the fall preceding the award.

 - Letter of application that describes the proposed course

 - One-page draft syllabus

-Applications must be submitted electronically as PDF or Word email attachments to Jacki Black, associate director for Hispanic initiatives, at firstname.lastname@example.org.
+Applications must be submitted electronically to Jacki Black, associate director for Hispanic initiatives, at firstname.lastname@example.org.
 Winners are announced by May 1.
 Prior winners from the past two award cycles are ineligible to reapply.